ibm-cloud-docs/schematics/tutorials/provisioning-tf.md

   You can add worker nodes and pool to your VPC cluster by using a  `ibm_container_vpc_worker_pool` provider resource.
   {: note}

   As per your resource usage the cost is incurred.
-For more information about the VPC pricing, refer [VPC pricing](https://www.ibm.com/cloud/vpc/pricing){: external}.
+For more information about the VPC pricing, refer to [VPC pricing](https://www.ibm.com/cloud/vpc/pricing){: external}.
   {: important}